United Therapeutics Global Patient Safety Fellowship

 This fellowship is sponsored in collaboration with United Therapeutics Corporation, and is part of the DPET fellowship program.

-United Therapeutics Corporation, in cooperation with UNC Hospitals and the UNC Eshelman School of Pharmacy, sponsors a two-year fellowship in Global Product Safety and Pharmacovigilance (GPS & PV).
+United Therapeutics Corporation, in cooperation with UNC Hospitals and the UNC Eshelman School of Pharmacy, sponsors a two-year fellowship in Global Patient Safety (GPS).
 This program offers an innovative combination of pharmacovigilance, medication-use safety and policy, and didactic training that is not offered by any other pharmacovigilance post-doctoral fellowship program.
-This fellowship is designed to provide practical training and experience in translatable medication safety work within the Hospital and in key GPS & PV functions, to develop a practitioner with a broad understanding of how their work in the pharmaceutical industry impacts medication use in a clinical setting.
-As with traditional pharmacovigilance fellowships, the fellow will be fully trained in the GPS & PV requirements of drug development and investigational and marketed product risk management and surveillance in order to launch a successful and innovative career in GPS & PV in the pharmaceutical industry.
+This fellowship is designed to provide practical training and experience in translatable medication safety work within the hospital and in key GPS functions to develop a practitioner with a comprehensive understanding of how their work in the pharmaceutical industry impacts medication use in a clinical setting.
+As with traditional pharmacovigilance fellowships, the fellow will be fully trained in the GPS requirements of drug development and investigational and marketed product risk management and surveillance to launch a successful and innovative career in GPS in the pharmaceutical industry.

 Program Description